Neha Sharma

+Neha Sharma ([ˈnɛːɦa ˈʃərma], born 21 November 1987) is an Indian actress, model, and businesswoman.

 Sharma has appeared in several films including Yamla Pagla Deewana 2 (2013), Solo (2017) and Tanhaji (2020).
-She made her web debut with the series Illegal in 2020 and has also been part of the short film Kriti, where she played the titular role.
+She made her web debut with the series Illegal in 2020 and has also been part of the short film Kriti and Vikalp, where she played the title roles.

 Early life

-A native of Bihar, Sharma attended the Mount Carmel School in Bhagalpur and pursued a course in fashion design from the National Institute of Fashion Technology (NIFT) in New Delhi.
+Neha Sharma was born on 21 November 1987, to a Hindu family in Bihar, Sharma attended the Mount Carmel School in Bhagalpur and pursued a course in fashion design from the National Institute of Fashion Technology (NIFT) in New Delhi.
 She confessed being severely asthmatic in childhood and always unwell and weak physically.
 She also claimed to be completely cured of asthma with the blessing of a family in Hyderabad.

 Personal life

 Her personal hobbies are cooking, listening to music, reading, and dance.
 Sharma is trained in the Indian classical dance form called Kathak.
 Apart from that, she has also learned street hip hop, Latin dancing-salsa, merengue, jive, and jazz from the Pineapple Dance Studios in London.
 She considers Kate Moss as her style inspiration.
 Sharma also aspires to launch her own clothing label.